HamzaNa1/AlbionProfit/README.md

 2. Run the command (dotnet tool install --global AlbionProfit) in cmd
 3. Run the command (albionprofit) in cmd
 4. Enjoy!

-## IMPORTANT
-Calculations do not include market tax or return rate